First published: Aug. 2016. Last update: August 2019.

 - Singer recently changed his view from (prior-existence) preference utilitarianism towards total hedonistic utilitarianism. (back)

 - Egalitarianism does so if it is concerned with individuals’ suffering rather than, for example, the distribution of resources.
 In addition, an egalitarian or prioritarian view (applied to future generations) needs to be sufficiently strong to have this implication.
-That is, it needs to find inequality or the well-being of the badly off sufficiently important to make it more important than enabling the existence more individuals.
+That is, it needs to judge inequality or the well-being of the disadvantaged as sufficiently pressing to rank it above the endeavour to bring more individuals into existence.
 See e.g. Holtug (1999). (back)

-- When literary characters undergo struggles and great suffering for causes they believe in, we might think that this is worth it for them.
-But this belief is usually motivated by a belief in fulfilling life–goals or sacrificing oneself for “good causes,” i.e. it is something that is motivated more by a preference-driven perspective, rather than by a perspective that (just) looks at the (dis)value of different experiences. (back)
+- When literary characters undergo struggles and great suffering for causes they believe in, we may think that this is worth it for them.
+But this belief is usually motivated by a belief in fulfilling life–goals or sacrificing oneself for “causes greater than oneself,” i.e. it is something that is motivated more by a preference-driven perspective, rather than by a perspective that (just) looks at the (dis)value of different experiences. (back)

 - See Norcross (2009) for a discussion of this and for some interesting arguments why one might nevertheless choose to permit thoroughgoing aggregation.
 See also this list of additional related works. (back)

 - After having read out a graphical description of a child being tortured by her parents, Ivan Karamazov makes the following point to his brother Alyosha:

 "Why recognize that devilish good-and-evil, when it costs so much?
 I mean, the entire universe of knowledge is not worth the tears of that little child addressed to 'dear Father God'." (back)